Const (computer programming): strchr problem

 In D this is handled via the inout keyword, which acts as a wildcard for const, immutable, or unqualified (variable), yielding:

 inout(char)* strchr(inout(char)* s, int c);

 However, in C neither of these is possible since C does not have function overloading, and instead, this is handled by having a single function where the input is constant but the output is writable:

-char *strchr(char const *s, int c);
+char* strchr(char const* s, int c);

 This allows idiomatic C code but does strip the const qualifier if the input actually was const-qualified, violating type safety.
 This solution was proposed by Ritchie and subsequently adopted.
 This difference is one of the failures of compatibility of C and C++.

-Since C23, this problem is solved with the use of generic functions. strchr and the other functions affected by the issue will return a const pointer if one was passed to them and an unqualified pointer if an unqualified pointer was passed to them.
+Since C23, this problem is solved with the use of the _Generic facility of the language: the identifiers of strchr and the other functions affected by the issue have been turned into macros that expand a call to an appropriate function which will return a const pointer if one was passed to them and an unqualified pointer if an unqualified pointer was passed to them.